psedik/deck/tarot-cards/minor-arcana/cups/cups_05.md

 *   **Five of Cups → The Hermit:** This sequence suggests a withdrawal into solitude (The Hermit) to process grief and seek insight in quiet reflection.
 *   **Five of Cups → Six of Cups:** This pairing shows the narrative arc from loss to nostalgic remembering, where bittersweet memories become a source of comfort.
 *   **Five of Cups ↔ Five of Pentacles:** These cards mirror each other with themes of lack and exclusion—one emotional, one material—reminding us to seek support on all fronts.

+### Koan Story

+A novice told Master Tenri, “If sorrow guards the gate, who crosses when the gate stays closed?”
+Tenri poured tea until the novice cried, “Master, the cup is full!”
+Tenri smiled, “Sorrow only keeps the gate when you refuse to pour.”
+The novice swept the spilled tea, knelt, and bowed.
+Tenri pointed beyond the courtyard.
+“Two cups stand ready.
+Bridge and castle have never moved.
+When your hands empty, your feet will walk.”
+The novice felt the cool wind, rose, and found the gate already open.